Stevenyoumbi99/cyberdeck/README.md

 ## Architecture

 The system uses a plugin-based architecture.
 Every module implements `run(config)` and returns a standardized JSON result.
-Modules are discovered dynamically — adding a new mode means adding one file to `modules/`.
+Modules are discovered dynamically, adding a new mode means adding one file to `modules/`.

 See [docs/architecture.md](docs/architecture.md) for the full system design.